binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Storage of Secrets

 This involves a good sense of smell to sniff out all the possible leaking secrets.
-This may need to be developed.
+This sense may need to be developed.

 #### Private Key Abuse